gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 - Use [basic english][] where possible for a global audience.
 - Prioritize current best practices over multiple options or historical information.
+- Avoid parenthetical "e.g." expressions, em dashes, and semicolons.

+  No → Use inline elements (e.g., `strong`, `em`) sparingly.\
+  Yes → Use inline elements such as `strong` and `em` sparingly.

 ### Markdown